mCards/sdk-auth-android-demo/README.md

 2. Collect user profile and/or address data
 3. Change user region

-# Usage
+# Integration
-Implementing apps MUST override this string value for auth0 to work:
+Apps integrating with the Auth SDK MUST override this string value for auth0 to work:

 ```<string name="auth0_domain">your value here</string>```